-Other copyright exceptions which may also be relevant to u3as and interest groups are:
+Other copyright exceptions which may also be relevant to U3As and interest groups are:

-- Fair dealing with a work for the purposes of research for a non-commercial purpose or for the purposes of private study.
-The exception will not apply unless the dealing is accompanied by a sufficient acknowledgement (where this is possible). - Criticism, review, quotation there are two related defences: (i) fair dealing with a work for the purpose of criticism or review; and (ii) the use of a quotation from the work.
+Fair dealing with a work for the purposes of research for a non-commercial purpose or for the purposes of private study.
+The exception will not apply unless the dealing is accompanied by a sufficient acknowledgement (where this is possible).

+- Criticism, review, quotation there are two related defences: (i) fair dealing with a work for the purpose of criticism or review; and (ii) the use of a quotation from the work.
 Both defences only apply where the work has previously been made available to the public, the dealing is fair and the dealing is accompanied by a sufficient acknowledgement (where this is possible).
-Quotation is only allowed where the extent of the quotation is no more than is required by the specific purpose for which it is used.

-- Fair dealing with a work (other than a photograph) for the purpose of reporting current events.
+Quotation is only allowed where the extent of the quotation is no more than is required by the specific purpose for which it is used. - Fair dealing with a work (other than a photograph) for the purpose of reporting current events.
 The exception will not apply unless the dealing is accompanied by a sufficient acknowledgement (where this is possible). - Fair dealing with a work for the purpose of caricature, parody or pastiche. - An educational establishment or not for profit body making, communicating, making available, distributing or lending accessible copies of a work on a non-profit basis for the personal use of disabled persons.
 The relevant educational establishment or body must: - Distribute, communicate, make available or lend accessible copies only to disabled persons or other educational establishments or not for profit bodies. - Take appropriate steps to discourage the unauthorised reproduction, distribution, communication to the public or making available to the public of accessible copies. - Demonstrate due care in, and maintain records of, its handling of works and accessible copies. - Publish and update, on its website if appropriate, or through other online or offline channels, information on how it complies with each of the requirements above.

-Taking the various copyright exceptions together you will see that whilst showing an image to illustrate a point or for discussion at an interest group will likely fall under the copyright exception relating to "illustration for instruction", using the same image on the u3a website to encourage people to join an interest group, or in a newsletter will constitute copyright infringement, even if only a limited number of people, e.g. members, can access it.
+Showing an image to illustrate a point or for discussion at an interest group is likely to fall under the copyright exception relating to "illustration for instruction".
+Using the same image on a U3A website to encourage people to join an interest group, or in a newsletter will constitute copyright infringement, even if only a limited number of people, e.g. members, can access it.

-5.4 Licences
+3.4 LICENCES